admiraltyio/admiralty/charts/multicluster-scheduler/README.md

 ## Post-Delete Hook

 Multicluster-scheduler uses [finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers) for [cross-cluster garbage collection](https://twitter.com/adrienjt/status/1199467878015066112).
 In particular, it adds finalizers to proxy pods and global services.
-The finalizers block the deletion of those objects until multicluster-scheduler's scheduler deletes their delegates in other clusters.
-If the scheduler stopped running and those finalizers weren't removed, object deletions would be blocked indefinitely.
+The finalizers block the deletion of those objects until multicluster-scheduler deletes their delegates in other clusters.
+If multicluster-scheduler stopped running, and those finalizers weren't removed, object deletions would be blocked indefinitely.
 Therefore, when multicluster-scheduler is uninstalled, a Kubernetes job will run as a [Helm post-delete hook](https://helm.sh/docs/topics/charts_hooks/) to clean up the finalizers.

 ## Advanced Use Cases